 Decimal Mark

 Select a separator for decimal numbers in this control.
 It could be either a period or a comma.
-The decimal mark is used in Time Tracker when displaying decimal numbers as a
+The decimal mark is used in Time Tracker when displaying decimal numbers as a separator between whole and fractional decimal digits.
+An example on the right shows currently selected format for decimals.
+Decimal format example

 Date Format

-Date format field to select a display format for dates.
+Use the Date format field to select a display format for dates.
 An example to the right of the field shows how a displayed date looks like.
+Date display format example

 Time Format

 Select how you want time values displayed, either 12-hour North American format (with AM/PM), or 24-hour.
+Time display format example

 First Day of Week